TakeLab/podium/docs/source/advanced.rst

 Lowercase as a pretokenization hook
 -----------------------------------

 We will first implement a pretokenization hook which will lowercase our raw data.
-Please beware that casing might influence your tokenizer, so it might be wiser to implement this as a posttokenization hook.
+Please beware that casing might influence your tokenizer, so it might be wiser to implement this as a post-tokenization hook.
 In our case however, the tokenizer is ``str.split``, so we are safe.
 This hook is going to be very simple:

 .. doctest:: hooks